Brennan-Clinch/Brennan-Clinch.github.io/_posts/2021-11-28-Reflection.md

 experience with the language from a programming course I took using it during my undergraduate career.

 -what things are you going to do differently in practice now that you've had this course?

+Based on things I have done using this course, I have learned a lot in how to use Shiny to create web apps that allow us to interact with our data analyses as well as automating reports.
+So going forward, I would like to create more Shiny web apps of my analyses and projects that I choose to do as well as using automation with future projects since it makes things a lot easier computation wise and time wise.
+The one other thing that I will use more in practice now is R Markdown reports since they allow me to explain my results and code to other people more effectively in a nice format.